 NASA has also been instrumental in spacecraft conjunction analysis and has helped industry develop best practices to avoid devastating collision events.
-In 2005, NASA established the Conjunction Assessment Risk Analysis program to perform routine conjunction risk analysis of NASA's on-orbit satellites.170 Today, the program provides external spacecraft owners and operators with source code and documentation for key conjunction risk assessment algorithms.171 Additionally, the Office of the Chief Engineer's 2023 NASA Spacecraft Conjunction Assessment and Collision Avoidance Best Practices Handbook informs spacecraft owners and operators regarding how to safely conduct space operations to avoid spacecraft conjunctions.172 in communicating what space could look like in the future-including a future with prolific commercial activity.
+In 2005, NASA established the Conjunction Assessment Risk Analysis program to perform routine conjunction risk analysis of NASA's on-orbit satellites.
+Today, the program external spacecraft owners provides and operators with source code and documentation for key conjunction risk assessment algorithms.
+Additionally, the Office of the Chief Engineer's 2023 NASA Spacecraft Conjunction Assessment and Collision Avoidance Best Practices Handbook informs spacecraft owners and operators regarding how to safely conduct space operations to avoid spacecraft conjunctions.

+Because of marketing experience, industry professionals and celebrities make valuable partners in communicating what space could look like in the future-including a future with prolific commercial activity.
 From 1981 to 2010, there were many instances of NASA using refined methods to engage the public.
 These activities were often made possible through industry partnerships.
 Examples of outreach include updates made to the Kennedy Space Center Visitors Complex, the Lunar Lander Challenge, NASA's partnership with the Lego Group, celebrity engagement with NASA, and use of NASA's website to communicate commercial space success stories.
 In 2010, NASA and Lego signed an SAA to inspire students toward engage in STEM activities.
 Today, NASA-themed Lego products are still being sold, to the benefit of both Lego and NASA.